Bust out of your Summer Apathy!

 You don’t need to reinvent the wheel and simple is almost always better.
 Of course, put a bit of effort and creative energy into your lessons, but it really is okay to use a page or two out of the textbook, or to use something like 39 ESL Warm-Ups: For Teenagers and Adults.
 People have gone before you and done all the hard work, so why not take advantage of it?

 Similar to not reinventing the wheel, hopefully you’ve been saving your lessons somewhere in a place like Dropbox or Google Drive (read the post for why I love Google Drive).
-There are always plenty of generic “conversation” classes here in Korea where you are free to use anything you want and it’s much easier to reuse an old lesson than to pull something new out of your hat.
+There are always plenty of generic “conversation” classes here in Korea where you are free to use anything you want.
+It’s much easier to reuse an old lesson than to pull something new out of your hat.

-But some people at other universities share an office with 10+ people and of course, serious work is impossible in that kind of environment so those people could maybe find a quiet coffee shop near their house, a public library or set-up a space at home to do serious work like lesson planning and grading.
+But some people at other universities share an office with 10+ people and of course, serious work is impossible in that kind of environment.
+So ,those people could maybe find a quiet coffee shop near their house, a public library or set-up a space at home to do serious work like lesson planning and grading.
 Whatever works for you.
+Just be sure to find that space where you can focus.

 Worried about Missing Out?